vhs/vhsbot/README.md

     vhsbot help - Displays all of the help commands that vhsbot knows about.
     ...

+To run vhsbot in production, you'll need to create a file at `bin/run`.
+It needs to contain all of the environment variables required to run vhsbot.
+You can see an example in `bin/run.example`.
+You can rename this file, and use chmod to make it executable: `chmod 755 bin/run`.
+Once that's all set up, you can just run the following to connect vhsbot to Slack:

+    % bin/run

 ### Configuration

 A few scripts (including some installed by default) require environment